 In our subsequent investigation, we assess the influence of the observation and action prompt $P{Hist}$ on walking performance.
 Inspired by the RL-based walking control design, we first study how historical observations and actions affect the performance.
 We conduct a series of experiments, testing observation and action lengths of 0, 10, 30, and 50, all while using the description prompt.
 To clarify, a length of 0 means only a description prompt.
-In our experiments, the LLM is queried at 10 Hz, so a length of 50 means that $P{Hist}$ captures a 5-second history of observation and action that covers several walking steps for a quadruped robot.
+In our experiments, the LLM is queried at 10 Hz, so a length of 50 means 5 seconds in wall time that covers several walking steps for a quadruped robot.
 The experimental result is shown in Fig. 6.
-It is evident that increased length of observations and actions correlate with enhanced performance, both in terms of normalized walking time and success rate.
+It is evident that increased lengths of observations and actions correlate with enhanced performance, both in terms of normalized walking time and success rate.
 With lengths ranging from 0 to 50, the LLM token consumptions are approximately 348, 1738, 4518, and 7298, respectively.
 As we use the GPT-4 model with an 8k token length, we are not able to explore longer lengths of observations and actions.

 In addition to comparing various lengths for observation and action prompts, we also investigate the effect of different observation prompts.
 Our choices for observations are influenced by the RL policy, as we initialize our LLM policy using a reinforcement learning-based approach.
 We evaluated five scenarios: (E1) no observation; (E2) only base linear velocity and angular velocity; (E3) only joint position and joint velocity; (E4) a combination of base linear velocity, angular velocity, joint position, and joint velocity; (E5) full observation.
 The comparison result is shown in Fig. 7.
-It is important to note that in the E1 experiment, only actions were provided, which essentially amounts to an open-loop control.
-This form of control was insufficient for successfully making the robot walk in the experiment.
-Intuitively, it seems right.
 The full observation listed in Fig. 3 achieves the best performance.
 However, it remains unclear which specific observation component is the most influential.
-It is noteworthy that the LLM policy operates with an observation space of 33 dimensions, whereas the RL policy uses 48 dimensions.
-Since an observation space of 48 dimensions would require an excessive number of tokens for LLMs, we carefully selected 33 key dimensions essential for walking control, which proved sufficient for enabling the robot to walk.
-Although the LLM policy may not perform as well as RL in terms of precision, it demonstrates an ability to understand underlying physical principles from the trajectory generated by the RL policy.
-This allows the agent to move effectively in simulation, leveraging the insights gleaned from RL to guide its own control decisions.
+It is noteworthy that the observation in the LLM policy has a dimension of 33 while the observation space in the RL policy has a dimension of 48, which indicates that the LLM policy can use less information to make a robot walk compared to an RL policy.

 Fig. 7: Observation Choice Comparison.
-(E1) No observation.
-(E2) Base linear velocity and angular velocity.
-(E3) Joint position and joint velocity.
-(E4) Combine observations from experiments 2 and 3.
-(E5) Full observation.
+E1.
+No observation.
+E2.
+Base linear velocity and angular velocity.
+E3.
+Joint position and joint velocity.
+E4.
+Combine observations from experiments 2 and 3.
+E5.
+Full observation.

 Furthermore, we study the effect of how we normalize the observation and action prompt.
 We benchmark 5 different normalization methods: (E1) original values without any normalization; (E2) normalize to positive values; (E3) normalize to integers; (E4) discard the decimal part and then normalize the integer part to positive integer values; (E5) normalize to positive integer values.
 Due to the limited token size of GPT-4, we opt for a compact observation prompt consisting of base linear and angular velocities.
 The benchmark result is summarized in TABLE I. Unlike other experiments, to emphasize the performance in different normalization methods, we extend the walking time to 20 seconds.
 We found that the normalization of the observation and action prompt is crucial as LLMs might parse a value of observation or action into several text tokens.
-In GPT-4, integers within the range of [-300, 300] are tokenized as a single token.
-The experimental results indicate that representing a single value as a token facilitates the LLM's ability to uncover implicit relationships between numbers.